a-chernenko/concol/README.md

- # CoNCoL
+ # concol
-CoNsole CoLor it is a simple crossplatform (Windows/Linux) C++ static library for console colorized output.
+Console color it is a simple crossplatform (Windows/Linux) C++ static library for console colorized output.